30 October 2019

 Each child had their own little wheelbarrow.

 They usually grew fruit, veg and flowers.
-Prince Albert would buy their produce from them, paying market prices.
-This one way they could earn some pocket money.
+Prince Albert would buy their produce from them, paying market prices, enabling the children to earn some pocket money.
 They spent their pocket money on gifts for each other and also gave to local charities.
 Fruit and veg were also given to poor people living nearby.

 Inside the Swiss Cottage, three of the ground floor rooms are dedicated to exhibition space but were once lived in by the housekeeper, Louisa Warne ‘Warnie’ and her husband Thomas the under gardener.
 There was a pantry with a simple fireplace and sink, where Prince Alfred, in particular, helped to look after the stove and mend cutlery.